ElektraInitiative/libelektra/doc/decisions/5_implemented/decision_process.md

 We use the template [TEMPLATE.md](../TEMPLATE.md).
 Explanations of the template are in [EXPLANATIONS.md](../EXPLANATIONS.md).

-Steps are described in [STEPS.md](../STEPS.md).
+Steps are described in [STEPS.md](../STEPS.md):

+- Decision authors are the main force to improve the text to get a decision forward.
+- Decision authors and decision reviewers together decide about which step a decision currently has.
-Each mandatory step requires two reviews and the merging of the decision PR.
+- Each mandatory step requires two reviews and the merging of the decision PR.

-In each step we directly update the decision text with the different opinions.
+- In each step we directly update the decision text with the different opinions.
   Discussions should focus on the decision text so that the text evolves and improves.

 ## Rationale